Funnel-web spiders, the most notorious members of our spider fauna, are found in eastern Australia.

 Can funnel-webs swim?

-Wandering funnel-webs spiders often fall into backyard swimming pools and they can stay alive for hours.
-They can't swim but they can trap a small bubble of air in hairs around the abdomen, which aids both breathing and floating, so it should not be assumed that a spider on a pool bottom has drowned.
-As they gradually get waterlogged, their buoyancy decreases and they eventually sink and drown.
-Funnel-webs have been known to survive 24-30 hours under water.
+Wandering funnel-webs spiders often fall into backyard swimming pools and they can stay alive for at least 30 hours underwater.
+They can't swim but they can trap a small bubble of air in hairs around the abdomen, which aids both breathing and floating.
+As they gradually get waterlogged, their buoyancy decreases and they sink.
+Eventually they drown but this is a slow process.
+It should not be assumed that a non-moving spider at the bottom of a pool is dead as they often recover.